shaliulab/idtrackerai/README.md

 ## Installation for developers.

-1.- Clone the repository and give it a name other than *idtrackerai*
+1.- Clone the repository and give it a name other than *idtrackerai*.
+In Windows, run this step in the Git Shell.

     git clone https://gitlab.com/polavieja_lab/idtrackerai.git idtrackerai_dev

-2.- Initialize all the submodules
+2.- Initialize all the submodules.
+In Windows, run this step in the Git Shell.

     cd idtrackerai_dev
     git submodule update --init --recursive

-3.- Create a new conda environment and activate it
+3.- Create a new conda environment and activate it.
+In Windows, run the following steps in the Anaconda Prompt terminal.

     conda create -n idtrackerai_dev python=3.6
     conda activate idtrackerai_dev